 - a.
 Clean Energy for Development, including: - Critical role of access to energy for development; - Importance of energy security, and the role of energy diversification; - Achieving emissions, development and security goals through developing the right international investment framework for clean energy. - b.
-Clean Energy and International Financial Markets, including: - The production and use of biofuels in the context of a transition to a low-carbon economy; - Development of world markets for biofuels, and impacts on other commodity markets, especially agriculture; - Trade barriers and the effects of protectionism in agriculture in the development of a global market for biofuels; - The impact of the commoditization of biofuels in the global energy and food markets; - The role of the international carbon market in developing clean energy technologies in developing countries. - c.
-Clean Energy and Macroeconomic Policy, including: - Developments in the market for clean energy its impact on inflation and the response of monetary policy; - Terms of trade impacts and response of exchange rate policy; - Fiscal considerations.
-(January 3, 2008, G20 website)
+Clean Energy and International Financial Markets, including: - The production and use of biofuels in the context of a transition to a low-carbon economy; - Development of world markets for biofuels, and impacts on other commodity markets, especially agriculture: - Trade barriers and the effects of protectionism in agriculture in the development of a global market for biofuels; - The impact of the commoditization of biofuels in the global energy and food markets;

 5 G20 (January 3, 2008), "G20 Work Program-Brazil."
 Accessed 24 July 2008.
-Available from:
+Available from: www.g20.org/G20/>